 Maintain personal as well as environmental hygiene.
 Clean and disinfect your belongings and yourself.

 Coronavirus causing COVID-19 has brought a huge change in our lives.
-Initially, it is represented with various symptoms, and with its mutation, it is causing various other symptoms too.
+Initially, it was represented with a few symptoms, and with its mutation, it is causing various other symptoms too.
 It is important to know about it to keep us and others safe.
 Also, this will help in early reporting, early measures, and a better prognosis.
-Online medical platforms provide a wonderful platform to contact your physician or specialist to maintain all the COVID-19 norms.
+Online medical platforms provide a wonderful opportunity to contact a physician or specialist while maintaining all the COVID-19 norms.
 Hence, to know more about it, consult a specialist.

 Last reviewed at: